 HAPPY TRAVEL SIM

-- Simply email to activate your SIM card, which makes it easy to get started with.
+• Simply email them to activate your SIM card, so it’s fairly striaght forward to activate.

 Pocket WiFi and Portable Hotspots